Welcome to Sandon Parish Council

 Apart from any close proximity to the A12, the overall Parish of Sandon is generally a quiet and peaceful place.
 It is an area of natural charm with woods, undulating fields and winding lanes – and ideally suited to people who enjoy the countryside, the farming scene and the village way of life.

-Our Annual Assembly will be held on Tuesday, 25th April 2017.
+Our next Annual Assembly will be held on Tuesday, 24th April 2018.
 Continue to check our website for further details.

 Quality & Service Is Our Priority